DVDPS/AI-PROJECT-LUISS-282491/README.md

 "{ "is_fraudolent": true }"
 ```
+Extract the information in any programming language and you are good to go.

 ### Why did we make these decisions?
 We have chosen a **structured output** as it is way easier to implement in any system, regardless of programming languages or interfaces, and it allows the task to be extended with minimal effort. **JSON** is a very popular format, and it is also very easy to parse and extract the information we need.
 As we said before, we have also considered YAML, but we decided to stick with the first one as it is more widely used and also easier to read and understand for us, despite the *higher token usage* (which is not a problem in our case, as we will show you later on).